rob-blackbourn/bareClient/bareclient/acgi/README.md

 ### Disconnect

-Sent from either the client or ACGI.
+Sent from either the client or ACGI for disconnect.

 - `type` (Unicode string) - `"http.disconnect"`
 - `stream_id` (Optional[int]) - The stream id for the response for an h2 connection.